stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 **API Keys** - Represents an API Key Id and Secret pair which is generated for a developer integrating with your API.

-## How do I use Stormpath for API Key Management?
+## How do I use Stormpath for API Authentication?

 If you haven't already, you should first familiarize your self with Stormpath basics in one of our [7-Minute Tutorials](https://stormpath.com/tutorial/).

-In order to implement API Key management with Stormpath you'll need to do the following:
+In order to implement API Authentication with Stormpath you'll need to do the following:

 + Create a User Account for each of your Developers
 + Create / Manage API Keys for the Developers' Accounts